BrunoGomesCoelho/hierarquical-panda/README.md

 # hierarquical-panda
-A repository for the 2019 Hierarquical Classification seminar for the ICMC course "Advanced Topics in AI"
+A repository for the 2019 Hierarchiical Classification seminar for the ICMC course "Advanced Topics in AI".

+We analyzed the current theory and state of art in hierarchical classification and executed some sample experiments, both with local and global models for two datasets, instrument and insect classification.

 # Topics